 What products are classified as HAZMAT?

-HAZMAT products are broken into nine classes, ranging from the most extreme materials like explosives, gases, toxic materials, and radioactive materials, to more seemingly minor products like hair spray, liquor, and nail polish that still pose a shipping and handling risk.
-Each of these classes have a specific-sub class that also provides more details on the classification.
+HAZMAT products are broken into nine classes, ranging from the most extreme materials like explosives, gases, toxic materials, and radioactive materials to more seemingly minor products like hair spray, liquor, and nail polish that still pose a shipping and handling risk.
+Each of these classes has a specific sub class that also provides more details on the classification.

 Class 1: Explosives